-An alternative way to take the shamanic snuff is by using the Kuripe, a small, v-shaped pipe that allow one to self administer the mixture.
+An alternative way to take the shamanic snuff is by using the Kuripe, a small, v-shaped pipe that allows one to self-administer the mixture.

 I personally own several pipes of both kinds.
 If you are alone and you feel like taking rapé, the Kuripe will do.
 But my advice is to use the Tepi in most situations.

 Having rapé delivered by a skilled person you trust is by far the best way.
 In fact, the relation of trust with the shaman is a crucial part of the experience.
 It allows you to focus on the experience itself, without worrying about the process.

 The shaman is also responsible for choosing the amount of rapé to administer and the strength with which it is blown it into your nose.

 As a general rule, it is advisable not to ask a stranger to use the Tepi pipe on you.
 Use the Kuripe instead if you are not with somebody you trust who has some experience.

 Rapé is often used as a key part of Ayahuasca ceremonies.